 Woodpeckers have special physical adaptations that allow them to peck quickly and repeatedly on hard objects without hurting themselves.
 Thicker skulls cushion the birds' brains and heads from hard impacts, and strong neck muscles allow them to drum for long periods of time without strain.
-Their bills are also thick, straight and sturdy to withstand drumming impacts.
-Rictal bristles at the base of the bill help catch any small bits of wood or dust particles stirred up by drumming so the birds' eyes are not irritated.
+Their bills are also thick, straight, and sturdy to withstand drumming impacts.
+Stiff bristles at the base of the bill help catch small bits of wood or dust particles stirred up by drumming so the birds' eyes are not irritated.

 Why Do Woodpeckers Drum?

 Unlike other songbirds, woodpeckers do not have a distinctive song as part of their avian vocabulary.
 Instead, drumming is the way these birds communicate, and woodpeckers will drum for two main reasons:

 In addition to these primary reasons, drumming can also be more localized communication.
 Mated woodpeckers may use drumming to let one another know about a food source or to summon help at the nest.
 A woodpecker may also drum to raise an alarm about a predator lurking nearby.